SunL0w/brandlyo-frontend/README.md

 <p align="center">
-:new: Front-end MVP for the Saas - Under heavy development :hourglass_flowing_sand:
+:new: Front-end MVP for the Saas
 </p>
 PLEASE CHECK THE MVP, THIS BRANCH IS NOT MAINTENED : https://github.com/SunL0w/brandly-frontend/tree/mvp